femtomc/Jaynes.jl/docs/src/modeling_lang.md

 display(cl.trace; show_values = true)
 ```

 the `foldr` and `map` calls indicate to the tracer that the generation of randomness conforms to a computation pattern which can be vectorized.
-This allows the tracer to construct an efficient `VectorizedCallSite` which is easier to update than a "black-box" `CallSite` where the dependency information may not be known.
+This allows the tracer to construct an efficient `VectorizedCallSite` which allows more efficient updates/regenerations than a "black-box" `CallSite` where the dependency information may not be known.
 This is a simple way for the user to increase the efficiency of inference algorithms, by informing the tracer of information which it can't derive on its own (at least for now 😺).

 `foldr` requires that the user provide a function `f` with